nimblegeek/nimblegeek/README.md

 - I like to [move](https://www.idoportal.com/culture/)
 - I like to [rol](https://en.wikipedia.org/wiki/Jujutsu)
 - I married a beautiful woman
-- We got a bunch of kids, at least 3
+- We got a bunch of kids
 - I play some instruments and I love music

 ### Useful links